 Why Are Solar Panels in the UK a Great Option

-Solar panels in the UK take advantage of one of nature's most powerful, yet free resources - the energy produced by the sun.
+Solar panels in the UK take advantage of one of nature's most powerful yet free resources: the energy produced by the sun.
 Solar panels, also called photovoltaics or solar PV, is a type of solar cell system that uses semiconductor technology to convert energy from sunlight into electricity.
 To help guide you while switching to renewable energy, this page highlights all of the most practical information about the installation cost, the incentives, the features, and the costs of solar panels in the UK.